Real Estate Appraisals: A Primer

 Appraisers become very familiar with the subdivisions in which they appraise.
 They thoroughly understand the value of particular features to the people of that area.
 Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the real estate in question.
 Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we adjust the comparable properties so that they more accurately match the features of subject.

 A valid estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
 At Crockett Appraisal Service, Inc., we are an authority in knowing the worth of particular items in Colorado Springs and El Paso County neighborhoods.
 This approach to value is usually awarded the most consideration when an appraisal is for a home exchange.

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the property in question.
-The estimate of value on the appraisal report is not always the final sales price even though it is likely the best indication of what a property is worth.
-Depending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-The bottom line is, an appraiser from Crockett Appraisal Service, Inc. will guarantee you get the most fair and balanced property value, so you can make the most informed real estate decisions.
+Combining information from all approaches, the appraiser is then ready to put down an estimated market value for the subject property.
+The estimate of value on the appraisal report is not always the final sales price even though it is likely the best indication of a property's valueDepending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to sell the property again.
+The bottom line is, an appraiser from Crockett Appraisal Service, Inc. will guarantee you discover the most fair and balanced property value, so you can make the most informed real estate decisions.